hwangLeb/Module2/README.md

 4. Click on "Import" to import the account into MetaMask.
 5. Repeat the above steps to add more accounts for testing purposes.

-> If you need detailed instructions or visual guidance, you can refer to this step-by-step guide on [how to use MetaMask with a Hardhat node](https://support.chainstack.com/hc/en-us/articles/4408642503449-Using-MetaMask-with-a-Hardhat-node).

 ## Usage